Sunday, May 10, 2026

 Florida Panthers 2025-26 Season Review

 The Florida Panthers completed their 2025-26 campaign last week.
 Their string of two straight Stanley Cup championships and three Eastern Conference titles also ended.
+The team missed the postseason for the first time since 2019.

 The Panthers had 40-38-4 record for 84 points.
 The Cats finished seventh in the Atlantic Division and had the third worst record in the Eastern Conference.